Bskasan/TypeScript_Learn/readme.md

 // Array is a collection of values.
 Array types can be written in one of two ways.
 // In thi first, you use the type of the elements followed by [] to denote an array of that element type;

-let list : number[] = [1, 2, 3];
+// Recommended way, when you use html, React. let list : number[] = [1, 2, 3];

 // The second way uses a generic array type, Array<elemType>: